Back to Christendom and the Monarchies

 • make acts of reparation for false worship and public blasphemy

-• remain close to confession and the true Mass
+• remain close to Confession and the true Mass

 • teach children that devotion is strength, not softness